 speaker

 Operator

 Thank you.
-Our next question comes from Lina Steven Scala from TD Cohen.
+Our next question comes from the line of Steven Scala from TD Cohen.
 Please go ahead.

 speaker

-Hi, this is Chris on Steve Scala.
-We just had one question on the technical approval.
-Ask that.
+Hi, this is Chris.
+I'm for Steve Scala.
+We just had one question on the technical approval aspect.
 So what level of risk is associated with FDA administrative review once technical approval is granted?
-Can you undertake any march and promotional activities once technical approval is granted?
+Can you undertake any monitoring promotional activities once technical approval is granted?
 And finally, will you disclose once those technical approvals are granted, hopefully in June?
 Thank you.

 speaker

-Yes, we will wait of course for final approval and final approval is when everything will be public on label and so there's nothing that will come between the technical sections being approved and the final approval that is after that 60 day administrative side.
-And then relative to informing, if and when we have material news on any of these products, we will share promptly and appropriately.
+Yes.
+You know, we will wait, of course, for final approval.
+And final approval is when everything will be public on label.
+And so there's nothing that will, you know, come between the technical sections being approved and the final approval that is after that 60-day administrative side.
+And then relative to informing, you know, if and when we have material news on any of these products, we will share promptly and appropriately.
 Thank you.

+speaker